jens-duttke/linter-bundle/README.md

 - [better-npm-audit](https://www.npmjs.com/package/better-npm-audit): Security audit using `npm`
 - [improved-yarn-audit](https://www.npmjs.com/package/improved-yarn-audit): Security audit using `yarn`

-The linting tools are running in parallel to improve performance.
+The linting tools are running in parallel, which can improve the performance by more than 20 percent.

 ## Used plugins